danieljtait/pydygp/doc/source/tutorials/llfm_tutorials/plot_mlfmagfit.rst

 .. currentmodule:: pydygp.linlatentforcemodels

-This note decribes hot to carry out the porcess of carrying out MAP parameter estimation for the MLFM model using the Adaptive Gradient matching approximation :class:`MLFMAdapGrad`
+This note decribes how to carry out the porcess of carrying out MAP parameter estimation for the MLFM model using the Adaptive Gradient matching approximation :class:`MLFMAdapGrad`